 The Illinois campus provides a variety of resources to support graduate students as they develop their English language and teaching skills.
 Visit the following websites to learn more.

 Workshops for preparing to take the EPI: During the first 6 to 8 weeks of the Fall and Spring semesters, CITL and the ESL/ITA Program in Linguistics offer a series of workshops to help graduate students learn about and prepare for the EPI.
 Check with your department or refer to the CITL calendar to see when the next round of workshops will be offered.
 Videos of past workshops can be found here.
 Slides and handouts from past workshops can be found here.

-ESL Grammar Workshop: Offered by the UIUC Linguistics Department.
+ESL Grammar Workshop: Offered in Fall and Spring by the UIUC Linguistics Department.
 Click here for information.

 Campus and community English language opportunities: http://www.linguistics.illinois.edu/students/esl/ESLopportunities.html

 Free high-quality online resources for studying and practicing English: http://www.englishcentral.com and https://www.duolingo.com/.
 If you have a library card with the Urbana or Champaign Public Libraries, you have free access to Mango Languages at http://mangolanguages.com/libraries/find-mango/#/search/61820.
-These sites can be used any time you want to study or practice on your own, using a PC, tablet, or smart phone.
+These sites can be used any time you want to study or practice on your own PC or favorite mobile device.

 CITL teaching resources: Each semester CITL offers workshops on teaching effectiveness for all TAs and faculty.
 Additionally, the CITL Teaching Certificate Program is designed to meet the professional development needs and interests of teachers on campus.
 Visit the Teaching Certificates page to learn more.

 Ways to Develop Oral English Proficiency on Your Own